THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 There are 500 connecting staterooms allowing families a lot of choice of cabin configuration.

 The Disney Dream will set sail on 26th January 2011.
 She will sail out of Port Canaveral Florida on 3,4 and 5 night itineraries to the Bahamas.
 The 5 night sailings will even include the very popular “Double Dip” – 2 port stops at Disney’s own private island Castaway Cay.
-Also if you are looking for a Disney Christmas Cruise then there are 2 sailings on the Dream for Christmas and New Year.

 All images used are copyright of Disney and are Walt Disney Concept Art